 Extreme heat is defined as an extended period where the temperature and relative humidity combine into a dangerous heat index.
 The NWS's excessive heat criteria is either 1) heat index of at least 108°F for more than 3 hours per day for 2 consecutive days, or 2) heat index more than 115°F for any period of time.
-Extreme heat can occur anytime, but typically occurs in the summer between the months of June and September.
+Extreme heat typically occurs during the summer between the months of June and September.
 The CDC reports extreme heat events are dangerous to health and can even be fatal.
 Extreme heat events result in increased hospital admissions for heat-related illness, as well as cardiovascular and respiratory disorder complications.